-How to Paint a Mural from Start to Finish - Tips and Techniques for Wall Painting
+How to Paint a Mural - Complete Guide for Wall Painting

-How to Paint a Mural – Choose the Right Wall
+How to Paint a Mural Tips – Choose the Right Wall

+There is no one specific or right tip on how to paint a mural, but some parts of the equation are essential.
 As mentioned earlier the right wall and good location for a mural are not easy to find.
 You can’t just spray some paint and run if required because you will be working on your masterpiece longer than you expect.
-In many cases, you will need the permission from the owner of the building of the city officials, especially if you plan a large project in the public space area.
-You also want to make your piece visible to the public, because you don’t want to waste your precious time in making the monumental artwork which nobody is able to see.
+In many cases, you will need permission for painting a mural from the owner of the building of the city officials, especially if you plan a large project in the public space area.
+You also want to make your piece visible to the public, because you don’t want to waste your precious time in making the monumental artwork that nobody is able to see.
 But the visibility opens up a question of the right neighborhood and there are always those local communities that are intolerable towards arts on their streets.
-Perhaps, one of the best ways to do your first mural is through participation in some of the festivals, as they are usually supported by the officials and the location is given to you on a plate.
-All you need to do is to have your good skills, great ideas and design that you like, and of course materials.
+Perhaps, one of the best ways to do your first mural is through participation in some of the festivals, as they are usually supported by the officials and the location for painting a mural is given to you on a plate.
+All you’ll need are your good skills, great ideas and mural design that you like, and of course materials.

 Use Grid – The Easiest Way to Transfer Ideas on the Wall

-One of the easiest ways to transfer your design onto the large wall surface is by using grid.
+When it comes to different ways of how to paint a mural or a wall picture, one of the easiest ways to transfer your design onto the large wall surface is by using a grid.
 Whether you are painting the wall or doing murals in stencil technique it comes really handy to split your sketch into smaller parts and do your work one step at the time.
 You don’t want to lose yourselves in a big picture.
-It takes more time to be sure, but better safe than sorry, because when it comes to the large-scale projects the use of grid is the best way to ensure the perfection of your piece.
-You should leave your free hand painting for some other occasion or even proceed if you feel really confident about the level of your skillfulness.
+It takes more time to be sure, but better safe than sorry because when it comes to the large-scale projects the use of grid is the best way to ensure the perfection of your piece.
+You should leave your freehand painting for some other occasion or even proceed if you feel really confident about the level of your skillfulness.
 However, if you decide to go with the grid method, the first thing you need to do is to split your sketch into the grid squares in proportion to the wall and planned surface of your future mural.
 Then you should replicate the squares from your referential drawing into corresponding squares on the wall surface.
 After your picture is set you can erase the lines and you’re ready to paint and bring some color into your design.
 Another useful method for really large projects is the use of a professional projector, which can be costly, so you might skip this option for a while and consider acquiring a projector once again when you are well known and preferably well-off.

 Next Step – Mural Techniques and Materials